 This means that as explained in previous tutorials, it will get the _enter_tree() and _ready() callbacks (as well as _exit_tree()).

 When nodes enter the Scene Tree, they become active.
-They get access to everything they need to process, get input, display 2D and 3D, notifications, play sound, groups, etc. When they are removed from the scene tree, they lose access.
+They get access to everything they need to process, get input, display 2D and 3D visuals, receive and send notifications, play sounds, etc. When they are removed from the scene tree, they lose these abilities.

 “Becoming active” by entering the Scene Tree¶